106106/Linux_tutorials/tutorial-using_git/instructions.md

 Let's make a change to main which doesn't conflict with the changes on "my-new-branch" for demonstration purposes.

 ```
+git branch
 echo "non-conflicting change on main" >> test2.txt
 cat test2.txt
+git status
 git add test2.txt
-git commit -m "created a non-conflicting change on main"
+git commit -m "Created a change on main for demo-ing a non-conflicting merge"
 git status
 ```